TheThingSystem/steward/nodewiki/steward/Philosophy.md

 Furthermore,
 because the sensor uploads measurements at fixed intervals, that interval limits the granularity of the steward's behavior.
+(The steward's curators hope to persuade implementors to be more sensitive to real-world deployments.)

 ### Privacy
 _Q: So are you going to gather all this data and be evil yourselves?_